telerik/winforms-docs/richtexteditor/getting-started/formatting-api.md

 ## Creating a DocumentFragment

 One of the common uses of the API is creating and inserting a __DocumentFragment__.
-Currently you can create a fragment in two ways:
+Currently, you can create a fragment in two ways:

 * through __DocumentFragment__'s constructor;